ArbishAnjum02/retail-sales-analysis-sql-powerbi/README.md

 - Install Power BI Desktop.

-- Open sales_superstore_project 1.pbix to view and interact with the visualizations.
+- Open `Dashboard/retail_sales_analysis_dashboard.pbix` to view and interact with the visualizations.

 ---
 <a id="results-conclusion"></a>